 Every day our pupils experience ‘real learning’ beyond the walls of their classrooms

 Our playground is HUGE!
 It wraps its arms around our building and offers us a safe and welcoming learning and teaching space.
-All classes use this learning space daily.
+All classes use this learning space frequently throughout the week.

 We recognise the angles in our trim trail and can calculate the distance between holds on our climbing wall.
 We write poems inspired by the seasons as they change around us and make music mirroring the rhythm of our space.
 We sit by ‘Nessie’ and share stories as if by the campfire.
 We throw and catch and race and jump.